calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 MIDI notes (E Grade) (Optional)
 -------------------------------
 Play from code 'Twinkle Twinkle Little Star' by sending MIDI notes to a synthesizer
+TODO: add `sleep` to cheat sheet
+TODO: add example of playing 1 midi note to cheat sheet

+### Extension (D Grade)
+* Enable the tune to be transposed up or down
+* Pass a tempo in bpm

 Word Reverser (D Grade)